omairnabiel/go-rest/README.md

 }
 ```

-`/login` you can login once a user is created using email and password and returns a JWT Token
+`/login` you can login once a user is created using email and password

 `/logout` logout the user with the token you've recieved in the login response.
 Token is to inserted in Headers Authorization Bearer